 At first, RIM developed barcode technology for film.
 However, large amounts of their profits went towards wireless data transmission research, which led them to establish wireless point-of-sale terminals.
 RIM wanted to be able to send data from point A to point B, wirelessly and securely.
 In 1992, Lazaridis teamed up with Jim Balsillie, a Harvard grad, and both became co-CEOs of the company.
 The combination of Lazaridis' technical expertise (circuitry), and Balsillie's business background led Blackberry to success.
 Their first product was the RIM 950, a two-way pager that had wireless Internet and email.
 This device showed the world that it was possible to be connected to the Internet without a wire or cable.
 RIM's vision of quick, easy, and secure wireless data transfer started to become a success.
 In 1999, the first device with the Blackberry name launched, the BB 5810, a pager device that was able to receive phone calls.
 Lazaridis and RIM wanted a cell phone to contain all the necessary tools for the public i.e. a mobile computer.
 As the years progressed, more features were added such as cameras, and GPS navigation.
 These additional specs to the cell phone started to make them "smartphones".
 RIM held the name for the most secure mobile platform on the market.
 A strong demand from the corporate and business world elevated Lazaridis and RIM to new heights.
 Large amounts of data (text messages, emails, photos) could be sent from point A to point B securely, without any compromise.
-This worked by encrypting and compressing the data being sent on the sender's phone, and the data transfers to the recipient's phone and becomes unencrypted and uncompressed when they view it.
+This worked by encrypting and compressing the data being sent on the sender's phone, and the data transfers to the recipient's phone and becomes decrypted and uncompressed when they view it.
 In fact, all traffic between the device and the server are encrypted and compressed.
 Lazaridis is famous for discovering a way to send data wirelessly and effectively as well as being one of the pioneers of the smartphone, a product that is in the hands of more than a billion people today.

 Unfortunately, in 2012, Lazaridis stepped down as CEO and in 2013 he retired.
 Lazaridis and RIM were not able to adapt quickly and effectively when new products came to the market such as the iPhone and Android phones.
 The underestimation of their competitors was the cause of RIM’s decline.
 Outside the world of RIM, Lazaridis' notable achievements include being the founder of the Perimeter Institute for Theoretical Physics and the Institute for Quantum Computing, both at the University of Waterloo.

-Lazaridis is currently the managing partner at Quantum Valley Investments, a company he created alongside Doug Fregin after they quit, where he passionately pursues and carries out the funding for quantum computing ventures.
-Despite, the massive amount of wealth he lost, Lazaridis continues his philanthropic work in Waterloo by donating millions to hospitals and universities.
+Lazaridis is currently the managing partner at Quantum Valley Investments, a company he created alongside Doug Fregin after they retired, where he passionately pursues and carries out the funding for quantum computing ventures.
+Despite, the massive amount of wealth he lost following the decline of RIM, Lazaridis continues his philanthropic work in Waterloo by donating millions to hospitals and universities.
 Lazaridis is a man who continues to invest in the future in order to make the world a better place.
 As a child, little did he know that he would one day be donating millions of dollars for science, and little did he know that he would read every single science book at the local library.